jr-86/competition/_sources/intro.md

 # Index page

-Because JupyterBook needs one, and it was my best solution for hosting formatted maths.
+Because JupyterBook requires one, and it was my best solution for hosting formatted maths.